 The United Brethren in Christ denomination and the Evangelical Church denomination merged in 1946 to form the Evangelical United Brethren denomination.
 Even the former welcome mat at the Church Street Entrance had on it EUB.

-An Educational Wing was added to the rear of the building in 1957 with Construction completed in 1959.
+An Education Building was added to the rear of the building in 1957 with Construction completed in 1959.

 In 1968, the E.U.B, denomination and the Methodist denomination merged to form the United Methodist Church.
 The stained glass window above the Church Street Entrance reflects this affiliation with the letters UM.